narmanios/ML_Assignment_3_neven/README.md

 # Assignment 3:  Support Vector Machines classifier (SVC)

-This notebook demonstrates a complete iteration of Machine Learning Assignment 3, focusing on sentiment analysis of movie reviews.
+This notebook provides a comprehensive walkthrough of Machine Learning Assignment 3, which is centered around building and tuning a Support Vector Machines (SVM) classifier for sentiment analysis of movie reviews.
+The assignment involves experimenting with various regularization parameters to optimize the model's performance.

 ## Dependencies